Elasticity (computing): Multiple levels of control

-Cloud applications can be of varying types and complexities, with multiple levels of artifacts deployed in layers.
-Controlling such structures must take into consideration a variety of issues, an approach in this sense being rSYBL.
-For multi-level control, control systems need to consider the impact lower level control has upon higher level ones and vice versa (e.g., controlling virtual machines, web containers, or web services in the same time), as well as conflicts which may appear between various control strategies from various levels.
-Elastic strategies on Clouds can take advantage of control-theoretic methods (e.g., predictive control has been experimented in Cloud scenarios by showing considerable advantages with respect to reactive methods).
+Cloud applications vary in type and complexity, with multiple levels of artifacts deployed in layers.
+Controlling such structures must take into consideration a variety of issues.
+For multi-level control, control systems need to consider the impact lower level control has upon higher level ones, and vice versa (e.g., controlling virtual machines, web containers, or web services in the same time), as well as conflicts that may appear between various control strategies from various levels.
+Elastic strategies on in cloud computing can take advantage of control-theoretic methods (e.g., predictive control has been experimented in cloud computing scenarios by showing considerable advantages with respect to reactive methods).
+One approach to multi-level elastic clouc control is rSYBL.